 To achieve high step rates, the motor supply is typically higher than would be permissible without active current limiting.
-For instance, a typical stepper motor might have a maximum current rating of 1 A with a 5 Ω coil resistance, which would indicate a maximum motor supply of 5 V. Using such a motor with 9 V would allow higher step rates, but the current must actively be limited to under 1 A to prevent damage to the motor.
+For instance, a typical stepper motor might have a maximum current rating of 1 A with a 5 $\Omega$ coil resistance, which would indicate a maximum motor supply of 5 V. Using such a motor with 9 V would allow higher step rates, but the current must actively be limited to under 1 A to prevent damage to the motor.
+You will typically want to set the driver's current limit to be at or below the current rating of your stepper motor.